furystack/furystack.github.io/src/content/006-getting-started-with-rest.md

 image: img/006-getting-started-with-rest-cover.jpg
 date: '2021-06-23T12:58:20.257Z'
 draft: false
 excerpt: Designing and implementing APIs can be hard and consuming them can be frustrating, if they doesn't work as expected.
-REST API as a Typescript interface for the rescue!
+REST API as a Typescript interface to the rescue!
 ---

 ### The problem 🤷‍♂️